 Plastic bottles.
 You can’t live with them, can’t live without them.
 Or can you?
-At Rayne Water systems, we believe in drinking water solutions that eliminate the need for plastic bottles. (more…)
+At Rayne of the Valley, we believe in drinking water solutions that eliminate the need for plastic bottles. (more…)

 Last week, we outlined the many parts of the Los Angeles water system.
 From reservoirs to groundwater wells to aqueducts, many complex parts work together to keep the Southern California region from going thirsty.
 In this post, we’ll highlight what is likely the most famous part of L.A.’s water infrastructure.
 We’re talking, of course, about the Los Angeles Aqueduct.